brian-kelley/DragonFractal/README.md

 -Output image is just big enough to hold the fractal, with a 1 pixel border.

+-Pass --dense to make line segments 1 pixel long instead of 2

+-Pass --blend 0xRRGGBB 0xRRGGBB to blend from the 1st color to the 2nd along the path

+-Pass --partial k to only draw k of the path (0.5 for half the path, etc)

 (v1.0): 1-14-17: initial implementation done

+(v1.1): 1-15-17: added blend, dense and partial options